 A quality, full-spectrum grow light can provide extra light for your Fiddle Leaf Fig during cooler weather (or even all year round).
 A nice bulb can also be a decor feature, as opposed to a flaw.
-If you’re after more info on how grow lights work, read this guide to the best LED grow lights.
+If you’re after more info on how grow lights work, read this guide to Grow Lights for Indoor Plants.

 Water Less Often in Winter

 Overwatering is a big Fiddle Leaf Fig killer.
 Less light and less growth during the cooler months means that your plants will be using less water!